Data can help us understand the current state of an industry and give us a glimpse into where it’s headed.

 The FDIC’s How America Banks survey gives a ton of valuable insight into American consumers’ banking preferences and how they’ve changed in recent years.

 One of the most interesting findings is the major uptick in mobile banking.
-As you can see in the graph below, mobile banking toppled online banking as most consumers’ go-to banking method in 2019.
+As you can see in the graph below, mobile banking toppled online banking as most consumers’ go-to banking method in 2019, the most recent year the survey was conducted.

 More than half of consumers use their phones or computers as their first line of managing their bank accounts, which makes sense.